 If you’re a man over 40, you should still maintain the regular health screening habits you picked up in your 20s and 30s, but you’ll also need to add other preventative measures.
 They include:

 Colorectal cancer screening: Men over 50 should get a colonoscopy every 10 years, unless you have a family history or other risk factors—in which case, your doctor may recommend earlier and more frequent screenings.

 Prostate cancer screening: If you don’t have any risk factors for prostate cancer, you don’t need to discuss the possibility of screenings until you turn 50.
 However, if you do have a family history of prostate cancer or are African-American, your doctor may want to begin screenings when you turn 45.

-Men’s health month is a great time to start any or all of the regular screenings we just mentioned.
-Just keep in mind, the specific screenings your doctor recommends may vary based on your individual health risks.
+Men’s health screening checklists are a great tool.
+Use it to start any or all of the regular health screenings we just mentioned.
+Just keep in mind, the specific health screenings your doctor recommends may vary based on your individual health risks.
 The most important healthy habit you can build as you age is seeing your doctor every year for a physical to discuss any health concerns you may have.